Peter Hyballa: Return to NAC Breda

 On 18 January 2023, Hyballa was presented as NAC Breda's new head coach, following the dismissal of Robert Molenaar.
 This marked his return to the Netherlands after leaving NAC in 2020 due to a conflict with then-technical director Tom van den Abbeele.
+He finished the 2022–23 season in 6th place, but lost in the promotion playoffs against FC Emmen.
+He was sacked on 13 September 2023 by the club and problems with the working environment was cited as the reason for his dismissal.